nobleo/Blueprint_Lab_Software/docsrc/source/C/index.rst

-BPL Protocol - C SDK
+BPL Protocol - C/C++ SDK
 ========================

-Welcome to the BPL Protocol Documentation C SDK
+Welcome to the BPL Protocol Documentation C/C++ SDK

-Here you can find instructions on how to use the C SDK
+Here you can find instructions on how to use the C/C++ SDK

 The entire BPL Protocol SDK is contained one file header file.